Ariamelon/Cantaloupe/README.md

 ![Cantaloupe Case Pot](Images/Pot.gif)

 ## Changelog
+* 30/5/2022: Changed XC6206P332MR-G to XC6220B331MR-G for more power output.
+Changed fuse to 1A.
+Fixed library links.
+Changed AO6802 back to two AO3400s.
+Moved reset circuit downwards and extra pin header upwards for better routing.
+Updated BOM.
 * 28/5/2022: Added another 10u filtering cap.
 Rerouted power track.
 Changed pin assignments.
 Changed values of VBUS detect to use already existing values on the board.
 * 26/5/2022: Fixed mistakes with bottom cases.
 Added piece which is meant to mate with the button, allowing the reset to be pressed without needing a screwdriver.
 Update to USB port name and footprint (no functional change).
 Updated pin assignments.
 Rerouted board.
 * 24/5/2022: Changed the matrix diodes to dual MMBD4148ACC diodes.
 Swapped ROW1 and COL0 pins.
 Fixed minor issue with case models.
 Updated BOM.
 Added LCSC part names to all parts on schematic.